 Once the visitor opens the brochure, a “Book A Test Drive” pop-up appears on the bottom (left or right) where they can convert via a simple sign-up form.

-For the marketer who loves Google Analytics, I like to recommend using G.A alongside the analytics dashboard that comes with the Online Brochure maker. iPaper for example offers Google Analytics integration and Events tracking so you can really dig into the details.
+For the marketer who loves Google Analytics, I like to recommend using Google Analytics alongside the analytics dashboard that comes with the online brochure maker. iPaper, for example, offers Google Analytics integration and Events tracking so you can really dig into the details.

-Use the pop up and overlay tools in your Online Brochure maker to move visitors along on the buyers journey.
-Offer test drive sign up, newsletter sign up, use forms to include questionnaires to get to know your readers more.
+Use the pop-up and overlay tools in your online brochure maker to move visitors along on the buyers journey.
+Offer test drive sign up, newsletter sign up and use forms to include questionnaires to get to know your readers more.
 Whatever it is, keep lead generation at the forefront.

 Given that the industry average is between 1-3% conversion rate for test drive sign-ups, let’s look at the numbers.

-Out of 50.000 online brochure visits we can expect a conversion rate of 1% to the test drive sign-up page.
+Out of 50,000 online brochure visits we can expect a conversion rate of 1% to the test drive sign-up page.
 With 20% completion rate in the form, we’re looking at 100 hard leads.
 Out of these, let’s say 80% turn up and 10% actually buy the car.
-That means the brochure generated 8 new customers.
+That means the brochure generated eight new customers.

-Would you miss out 8 sales per month?
+Would you want to miss out on eight sales per month?

-Find the number visitors who make it to the PDF brochure download page on your site right now.
+Find the number of visitors who make it to the PDF brochure download page on your site right now.
 Compare that number to those downloading the brochure.
 Are visitors dropping off?
 Imagine if you didn't have to lose those visitors.
-Some Online Brochure makers like ours offer comprehensive analytics.
-So consider the data you could collect about how effective specific pages in the Brochure are.
-Think about the leads you might be able to generate based on the numbers above and ask yourself whether it might not be worth it?
+Some online brochure makers like ours offer comprehensive analytics.
+So consider the data you could collect about how effective specific pages in the brochure are.
+Think about the leads you might be able to generate based on the numbers above and ask yourself whether it might be worth it?

 Car makers and dealers have already invested in designing and printing their brochures.
 But the one's who are really ahead of the curve are making sure that they cover every online touch point.